 - Of course, driving while under the influence would be treated with DUI is now, although there seems to be some discrepancy as how to test drivers THC levels in the field.

 Some site the myth that legalization would drive out the local pot dealers.
 Unless pot shops price their product competitively, your average local dealer will still be around.

 Recently, I talked to someone that had a MN medical marijuana card but found the medical marijuana store's prices prohibitive and found it much cheaper to by it off the street.

-Bottom line, Minnesota, North Dakota, Iowa and Wisconsin are all feeling little more pressure now that South Dakota has made recreational cannabis legal.
+Bottom line, Minnesota, North Dakota, Iowa and Wisconsin are all feeling little more pressure now that South Dakota (being contested) has made recreational cannabis legal.

 In the words of Larry the Cable Guy "Let's get 'er done"